PROGRAM FACT SHEETS

-Columbus, Ohio, Sites – Battelle conducted cleanup of the King Avenue and West Jefferson sites, after the facilities ceased operation, under the regulatory requirements of a U.S. Nuclear Regulatory Commission (NRC) license.
+Columbus, Ohio, Sites – Battelle conducted cleanup of the King Avenue and West Jefferson sites, under the regulatory requirements of an NRC license, after the facilities ceased operation.
 Cleanup proceeded according to an NRC-approved decommissioning plan.

 Pursuant to Section 274 of the Atomic Energy Act of 1954, a state may reach an agreement with NRC (the state then becomes an Agreement State) allowing that state to regulate the use of NRC-licensed radioactive materials within its borders.
 Decommissioning oversight for the King Avenue site was transferred to the State of Ohio when it became an NRC Agreement State in 1999.

 Both facilities have been released for unrestricted use.